AnthonyA28/AnthonyA28.github.io/_posts/2024-05-01-FM_Introduction.md

 </div>

-# Measuring Fracture Toughness
+# Measuring Fracture Energy

-To quantify the strength of a material or its resistance to fracture,  we measure the fracture toughness.
+To quantify the strength of a material or its resistance to fracture,  we measure the *fracture energy*.
 We can do an energy balance on a stressed specimen to do this.
 We simply stretch the specimen and measure the force required to do this.